unraid/docs/docs/unraid-os/manual/shares.md

 various settings for a share over which array drive to select for a file the Split Level setting always takes precedence.
 This means the Allocation Method and Minimum Free Space settings end up being over-ridden.
-This can mean unRAID chooses a drive which does not have enough space for the file so that an out-of-space error subsequently occurs for the file.
+This can mean Unraid chooses a drive which does not have enough space for the file so that an out-of-space error subsequently occurs for the file.